hanjoes/hasnake/README.md

-# hasnake
-Snake game written in haskell
+_Snake game written in haskell._

+# Hasnake

+There are mainly two things to try out though:

+* Use a graphics library.

+* Use cabal to build the project.